 Ambubachi Mela: The Fertility Festival

-Ambubachi Mela usually takes place during the monsoon season, typically in June, marking what is believed to be the menstruation period of Goddess Kamakhya.
+This festival takes place at the historic Kamakhya Temple which pays homage to the Earth’s fertility and the divine feminine, symbolized by the Goddess Kamakhya.
+In its essence, it’s a fertility festival that takes place during the monsoon season, typically in June, marking what is believed to be the menstruation period of Goddess Kamakhya.
 During this time, the temple remains closed for three days, symbolizing the natural cycle of the Earth’s fertility.
-The festival merges the spiritual and the natural in a way that is rarely seen elsewhere.

 Enjoying this post?
 Then you may also like our list of hidden gems in Delhi or best places to visit in Delhi in winter.